Yisak/property_managment_system/README.md

 # - Sacrifice a keyboard to the coding gods

 # 3. The "It Should Work Maybe" Setup:
-cd property-management
+cd property_managment_system
 # Move this to your htdocs and pray
 # Import database.sql and hope no errors
-# Change passwords from 'password' to something else (please)
+# Change passwords from 'password' to something else (please) or don't, who cares

 # 4. Try not to break everything on the first try
 # 5. When it breaks (because it will), cry a little